01-edu/Branch-Blockchain/Quest1 Transactions/sendEthTransaction/README.md

 ## Send Eth Transaction

 You will create your first transaction on Ethereum using one of its testnets.
-We recommend Goerli
+We recommend Goerli as it is the most commonly used testnet, but you can use any other testnet.

 ### Instructions